 - Were all the supplies in their proper places?

 Any Other Ideas?

-I’ve got some more ideas, especially for women with chronic illnesses, in my book, Time Management for Tired Women, but I’d love to hear from you.
+I’ve got some more ideas, especially for women with chronic illnesses, in my book, Too Tired, but I’d love to hear from you.
 If you’ve had to ask someone else to come into your home, what ideas were useful for you?
 Please leave a comment!